TritonDataCenter/rfd/rfd/0027/README.md

 to feel locked into the Prometheus model or be forced to switch.

 Prometheus facilitates each of the goals listed above, has a great amount of open-source traction, and provides an end-to-end solution.
-Users in a green can easily spin up a new Prometheus server in minutes and start polling new metrics.
+Users can easily spin up a new Prometheus server in minutes and start polling new metrics.
 Thanks to the optional metric forwarding, users with existing time-series stores can also get up to speed quickly.

 ## Components
 ### Metric Agent